Creative Virtual Reality BA(Hons)

 The majority of Kate's career has been spent in VFX, where she started as a junior systems...

 Rory is a games studies researcher who has written and lectured on a diverse range of games-related...

 - Large studio equipped with regularly updated, state-of-the-art game development machines.

 - Life drawing studio for artists and weekly life sessions.

 - Specialised computing hardware for game development, deep learning projects, motion capture and immersive experiences.

 - Standard packages used in software development for the games and visual effects industries, including Adobe and Autodesk suites.

-- Attached lab committed to staying at the cutting edge - featuring AR/VR/MR (XR) equipment including HoloLens, Vive Pro and Oculus Rift.
+- Attached lab committed to staying at the cutting edge - featuring AR/VR/MR (XR) equipment including HoloLens, HoloLens 2 and Oculus Quest 2.

 - Attached lab with access to PS4 development and testing kits.

 - Access to a variety of game engines including Unity and Unreal.